 On August 22, 1893, Dorothy Parker was born to J. Henry and Elizabeth Rothschild, at their summer home in West End, New Jersey.
 Growing up on Manhattan’s Upper West Side, her childhood was an unhappy one.
-Both her mother and step-mother died when she was young; her uncle, Martin Rothschild, went down on the Titanic in 1912; and her father died the following year.
+Both her mother and stepmother died when she was young; her uncle, Martin Rothschild, went down on the Titanic in 1912; and her father died the following year.
 Young Dorothy attended a Catholic grammar school, then a finishing school in Morristown, NJ.
-Her formal education abruptly ended when she was 14.
+Her formal education abruptly ended when she was fourteen.

 In 1914, Dorothy sold her first poem to Vanity Fair.
-At age 22, she took an editorial job at Vogue.
+At age twenty-two, she took an editorial job at Vogue.
 She continued to write poems for newspapers and magazines, and in 1917 she joined Vanity Fair, taking over for P.G.
 Wodehouse as drama critic.
 That same year she married a stockbroker, Edwin P. Parker.
 But the marriage was tempestuous, and the couple divorced in 1928.

 When the New Yorker debuted in 1925, Parker was listed on the editorial board.
-Over the years, she contributed poetry, fiction and book reviews as the “Constant Reader.”
+Over the years, she contributed poetry, fiction, and book reviews as the “Constant Reader.”

 In 1929, she won the O. Henry Award for her autobiographical short story “Big Blonde.”
 She produced short fiction in the early 1930s, and also began writing drama reviews for the New Yorker.
-In 1934, Parker married actor-writer Alan Campbell in New Mexico; the couple relocated to Los Angeles and became a highly paid screenwriting team.
+In 1934, Parker married actor-writer Alan Campbell in New Mexico; the couple relocated to Los Angeles and became a highly-paid screenwriting team.
 They labored for MGM and Paramount on mostly forgettable features, the highlight being an Academy Award nomination for A Star Is Born in 1937.
 They divorced in 1947, and remarried in 1950.

-Parker, who became a socialist in 1927 when she became involved in the Sacco and Vanzetti trial, was called before the House on Un-American Activities in 1955.
+Parker, who became a socialist in 1927 when she became involved in the Sacco and Vanzetti trial, was called before the House on Un-American Activities (HUAC) in 1955.
 She pleaded the Fifth Amendment.